mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

     2. Provide the following values -
         - **File path** : Path to which the generated key file should be saved.
 Leave it blank to save the file to default path.
         - **Passphrase** : Provide a passphrase or leave it blank for an empty passphrase.
-    3. The keys are generated.The contents of the public key **id_rsa.pub** is required for setting up environment which are of format
+    3. Access the path where the keys are generated.
+The contents of the public key **id_rsa.pub** is required for setting up environment which are of format

 1. You need [Azure Service Principal Client ID and Client Secret](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) for the next exercise.